The Human Experience of Time

 Dreams allow The Commonality, as Granny calls human beings in the SWIDGERS book series, to live for a while in that strange and surreal ‘second world’ of theirs.
 And perhaps it’s this very possibility of a second world that has led human beings to be so willing and keen to believe in Time Travel.
 Or at least to desire it.

 Memory can be our friend, but an enemy too, for Memory can play tricks on us when we get things wrong and Memory is a cruel hole to fall down if what is remembered is only grief and loss.
-And worse, dementia can take the time of our lives and trash it, stealing our future by dissolving the memories of the past, and leaving us in extreme cases with only an ever disappearing present.
+And worse, dementia can take the time of our lives and trash it, stealing our future by destroying that bridge to the past, and leaving us, in extreme cases, with only an ever disappearing present.

 But on a more positive note, let’s not forget Imagination either, for from that fertile soil of the mind comes all Time Tales.
-Yet here’s the strange thing: there is no time fiction where a human being travels to the past or indeed the future until the nineteenth century.
+Yet here’s the strange thing: there is no time fiction where a living human being travels to the past or indeed the future until the eighteenth century.
 Not in Homer, not in Shakespeare, not in Beowulf, not in Gilgamesh, not in Dante and certainly not in The Bible.
-Even the bringing back of Lazarus from the dead is not a reversal of Time, but rather a reversal of Entropy, where disorder is mystifyingly reversed.
-God Himself it seems doesn’t mess with Time,
+Even the bringing back of Lazarus from the dead is not a going back in Time, but rather a reversal of Entropy, where disorder is mystifyingly reversed.
+For even God Himself, Eternal though He may be, doesn’t mess with Time.

-In fact, it is Mark Twain’s A CONNECTICUT YANKEE IN KING ARTHUR’S COURT (1889) that has a story where someone goes back in time.
-It’s not explained how Hank Morgan’s hit on the head inexplicitly sends him smack bang into the middle of sixth century England, it just does.
-Twain’s tale is essentially a take on Thomas Malroy’s Le Morte d’Arthur, but not everyone was happy with this for doesn’t altering the past undermine what God has decreed to be?
-Then just a few years later in 1895 there was that famous journey into the future with the unnamed Time Traveller in H.G.
-Wells’ THE TIME MACHINE.
-Perhaps it took the imagination of two nineteenth century and social reformers and religious sceptics (and openly atheist in the case of Wells) to dare break that Time Barrier and go boldly, to borrow a phrase, where no other writer had gone before.
+Anyway, early actual Time Tales include MEMORIES OF THE TWENTIETH CENTURY by Samuel Madden, published in 1733, the play ANNO 7603 by the Norwegian playwright Johan Herman Wessel written in 1781 and THE CLOCK THAT WENT BACKWARDS, a short story by Edward Page Mitchell published in 1881, which is thought to be the first to use an actual device as a means of time travel.
+However, it wasn’t until Mark Twain’s A CONNECTICUT YANKEE IN KING ARTHUR’S COURT which was published in 1889 that the concept of time travel began to make its impact.
+It’s not explained exactly how Hank Morgan’s hit on the head inexplicitly sends him smack bang into the middle of sixth century England, it just does.
+Twain’s tale is essential a take on Thomas Malroy’s Le Morte d’Arthur and, like his ‘switch comedy’ THE PRINCE AND THE PAUPER, A CONNECTICUT YANKEE IN KING ARTHUR’S COURT is in part a social commentary on a how person’s progress in life is so often dependent on their position in society.
+But not everyone was happy with this seemingly harmless tale, for many religious clerics pointed out, doesn’t time travel undermine God in that to suggest that one can alter the past, a past that God has already decreed to be, challenges to will and power of Good Himself, and is, therefore, surely blasphemous?
+Such theological questions were of no concern to a young radical British writer called H.G.
+Wells, for just a few years later in 1895 Wells wrote the most famous of all Time Tales with the journey into the future of the unnamed Time Traveller in THE TIME MACHINE.
+Perhaps it took the imagination of two nineteenth century and social reformers and religious sceptics (and openly atheist in the case of Wells) to dare break that Time Barrier and go boldly, to borrow a phrase, where few writers had ever gone before.
+And it was, of course, the fancy of the imagination which took them there.

-But what of regret?
+But what of that less rewarding trick of the mind we call regret?
 Isn’t that a form of time travel in a way?
 Perhaps the caveman who first dropped a big stone on his toe wished at that moment he could go back a few seconds and not make such a silly mistake.
 And don’t ancients stories with genies who offer you three wishes often have the third wish being putting right the consequences of the first two?
 And isn’t that going back in time?
 All this may indeed be true but the point of regret is that it is the mind dwelling on a past that cannot be changed.
 The past cannot be put right, yet oh, if it could… what a wonder that would be.
+As Cher said, or rather sang, “If I could turn back Time, if I could find a way, I’d take back those words that have hurt you and you’d stay.”

-So much for regret, but too what of worry?
-Isn’t concern over the future so often its troublesome and nagging companion?
+So much for past regrets, but too what of worry for the future?
+Isn’t concern over what may or may not be round the corner so often regret’s troublesome and nagging companion?
 We spend so many wasted hours on future projections.
 Will we make it there in time?
 What is your cousin going to say at the wedding?
 If we don’t win the deal, we might lose the house.
 Yet somehow you get there, the cousin says little that upsets the guests and the deal is won, and even if it isn’t, you somehow find a way.
 As Mark Twain famously said, perhaps speaking for many of us, “I’ve spent most of my life worrying about things that have never happened.”
 Or, as the actor Anthony Hopkins observed quoting his father, “Today is the tomorrow I worried about yesterday.”

 Human beings are good at dividing things and separating them out into boxes with labels.
 We do this of course with Time and associated with these divisions are distinct emotions and feelings.
 Time Past has its contentments and its gratitudes, but also its misgivings and its grudges.
 Time Present is more about pleasure and fulfilment or despair and misery, but maybe sometimes pride and joy too.
 Time Future offers fear, doubt, hope and… anticipation.
 Time Present’s greatest gift is choice, but Time Future’s Curse is the loss of what might have been.
 The Past is known for hiding many secrets, while The Future can be a betrayer of all our hopes.
 And it’s often these feelings and emotions – regret, loss, hope, fear – that are explored in the dramas of Time Tales.

-Time of course has its own associated professions.
+Aside from those in the artistic and creative sectors, Time, in a way, has its own associated professions.
 The Past has its historians, detectives, psychiatrists and archaeologists.
 The Future too has its disciples, and these go back to Pythia, the high priestess at The Temple of Apollo at Delphic who gave out all those troublesome oracles in the Greek myths.
-And while on the subject of predicting the future, let’s not forget Cassandra, Mother Shipton and good old (but not always reliable) Nostradamus.
-As for The Present, there are those always keen that everything should run on time, railway station masters and so on, but perhaps here we should also include professions associated with the pleasures of the Now such as the cook and the gigolo.
-Time Tales in fact frequently make use of certain Time professionals – consider the historians Lucy Preston in TIMELESS or Philip Pearson in TRAVELERS.
-And for soothsayers, think of the PreCogs in MINORITY REPORT.
-Often without these Time professionals there wouldn’t even be a story.
+And while we’re on that subject, let’s not forget Cassandra, Mother Shipton and good old (but not always reliable) Nostradamus.
+On a less cosmic level, you could argue that gardeners and certainly environmentalist are more concerned about the future than almost anything else.
+As for The Present, there are those who like it best when everything is kept to a strict routine or timetable, railway station masters, prison guards and so on, but perhaps for The Present, or at least a sense of The Present, we should also include professions associated with the pleasures of The Now such as the cook and the gigolo.
+Of course, Time Tales frequently make use of certain Time professionals – consider the historians Lucy Preston in TIMELESS or Philip Pearson in TRAVELERS and the PreCog soothsayers in MINORITY REPORT – for often without such Time Tale professionals there would be no story.

 Our human biology gives us a degree of understanding that time is passing.
 We have, for example, our Circadian Rhythms, those physical and mental changes that follow a twenty-four hour cycle that are primarily prompted by light and dark.
 Circadian Rhythms are dependent on the circadian biological clock and this is governed by an area in the brain called the Suprachiasmatic Nucleus (SCN), which is essentially a group of cells in the hypothalamus that respond to light and dark signal inputs.
 Cortisol, the stress hormone that increases sugars (glucose) in the bloodstream, is released when sunlight hits our eyes and this is what essentially wakes us up.
 And it’s this kind of change in the chemistry and biology inside human beings that has given us the colloquial expression ‘body clock’.
+Then there’s hunger.
+And each meal has its own time of day, be it breakfast, lunch, tea, dinner or supper.
 Perhaps you could even go further and say that our bodies have an inbuilt time machine, not of course a time machine that allows us to travel to last year or next year but one that nevertheless gives our bodies the understanding that we are living through the natural passage of time.

 Human beings have over the centuries found different ways to measure Time.
 Once it was the movement of the sun and moon across the skies – we even named days of the week Sunday and Monday after these solar orbs.
 Days turn into years and these too must be measured.
 First we had the Julian calendar (thank you Julius Caesar) and later this was modified into the Gregorian calendar (thank you Pope Gregory XII), which slightly reduced those 365 days by nearly eleven minutes to be closer to the actual solar year itself.
 But then Time became measurable to within seconds with the invention of clocks and watches.
 And that’s when Time really began to boss us about with its factory whistles, alarm calls and school bells.
 The ultimate timekeeper nowadays is the atomic clock and in America Tom O’Brian is that nation’s official overseer of time keeping at The National Institute of Standards and Technology (or NIST for short).
 Yet even Tom finds defining what Time actually is very difficult.
 “My own personal opinion,” he says, “is that Time is a human construct”.
 Tom adds that minutes, hours, years are simply there to “put some order in this very fascinating and complex universe around us… We can measure Time much better that the weight of something or an electrical current, but what Time really is, is a question that I can’t answer for you.”
 It seems Time keeps its mysteries.
 Even from timekeepers.